 There's safety in what we do in terms of interacting with students.
 Students are free to share with us whenever they have a question, whenever they don't know the answer to something.
 Usually, we have ten people give us the answer, whereas normally, you’ve got 30 people in the classroom, and only five raise their hands.
 The teachers are only interacting with one person.
 That's not the way it works here.
 Here you feel like you're independent, but you're part of something at the same time.

 We have students tell us often that they're not afraid to ask a question.
 Part of that is our staff because they are great with students, but the system allows that safety to be in place.

 Well, here's how it affected us: we got bigger.
-This year was probably the first year that our staff struggled to keep up with the amount of growth.
-As for NEO, we didn't have any problem there.
+The pandemic year was probably the first year that our staff struggled to keep up with the amount of growth.
+As for CYPHER, we didn't have any problem there.
 We had an upcoming program and we’ve been told, "Hey, can you accommodate 500 students?"
 And we're like, "Yeah, no problem."
 I mean, we just click a button, and the class is created, right?
 That was easy.
 Looking at it from the pandemic side of things, our company grew.

 We've been doing this for several years, so we're not going to stop.
 In fact, we didn't change anything that we were doing.
 So we were able to support other people that were trying to figure out how to do online learning.
 That's what helped us as other instructors asked, "Well, can we put our course on the platform?" so we said, "Absolutely," because we want to offer more opportunities to our students.